Prajwal3112/PIM_PAM_PUM/README.md

 ## Manual Installation Steps

-If you prefer to install services manually, check the detailed installation steps in the [MANUAL_INSTALL.md](MANUAL_INSTALL.md) file.
+If you prefer to install services manually, check the detailed installation steps in the installation_of_all file. https://github.com/Prajwal3112/PIM_PAM_PUM/blob/main/installation_of_all

 ## Post-Installation